taecreative/cen4802/README.md

 # cen4802
-This repository will be used throughout my for Software Integration, Configuration, and Testing class.
+This repository will be used throughout my Software Integration, Configuration, and Testing class.
+Shonta Lowe